 In March 2016, the China Food and Drug Administration issued the Reform Plan for Registration Category of Chemical Medicine, which aims to reclass the registration application of chemical drugs stipulated by the Administrative Measures for Drug Registration promulgated in 2007.
 According to the Reform Plan for Registration Category of Chemical Medicine, Category 1 drugs refer to innovative chemical drugs that have not been marketed anywhere in the world.
-Improved new chemical drugs, that are not marketed anywhere in the world fall into Category 2 drugs.
+Improved new chemical drugs that are not marketed anywhere in the world fall into Category 2 drugs.
 Generic chemical drugs, that have equivalent quality and efficacy to the originator's drugs have been marketed abroad but not yet in China, can be classified as Category 3 drugs.
-Generic drugs, that have equivalent quality and efficacy to the originator's drugs that have equivalent quality and efficacy to the world in China, fall into Category 4 drugs.
+Generic drugs, that have equivalent quality and efficacy to the originator's drugs and have been marketed in China, fall into Category 4 drugs.
 Category 5 drugs are drugs which have already been marketed abroad but are not yet approved in China.